Varla Eagle One: Blistering Speed and Insane Range on a Budget

 The deck measures 9.1 inches wide and 21.6 inches long.
 The width is great, especially if you have big feet.
 However, if you’re tall and have a wide stance like me, you probably would like to see a bit more deck length.

 However, don’t get me wrong, I wouldn’t hesitate to buy another Varla Eagle One because of the deck length.
-This a small, nitpick (because there are very few negative things to say about this scooter).
+This is a small nitpick (because there are very few negative things to say about this scooter).

 Portability

 She’s a big girl when it comes to weight.
 Weighing in at 77 lbs, you’re not going to want to be lugging the Eagle One up a bunch of steps.
-However, if you need to you can.
-It also folds down so the folded height is 20.1 inches x 50.4 inches.
+However, if you need to, you can.
+It also folds down to the folded height is 20.1 inches x 50.4 inches.
 Not too shabby.

-Additionally, the handlebars aren’t crazy wide at 25.5 inches so you can still fit the Eagle One into tight spaces with no problem.
-I didn’t have any problem getting the scooter into the back of a small Honda.
+Additionally, the handlebars aren’t crazy wide at 25.5 inches, so you can still fit the Eagle One into tight spaces with no problem.
+I had no problem getting the scooter into the back of a small Honda.

 LED Screen / Tech Stack